reactgraphqlacademy/fb-messenger/README.md

 - [ ] 3.
 The `NotFound` component should be displayed when no path matches in `<App>`.
 Example, navigating to [http://localhost:3000/bla-bla-bla](http://localhost:3000/bla-bla-bla) should display NotFound.js.
 Hint: [https://reacttraining.com/react-router/web/example/no-match](https://reacttraining.com/react-router/web/example/no-match)

 - [ ] 4.
-Refactor the `Treads` component so it implements the [container component pattern](https://medium.com/@learnreact/container-components-c0e67432e005).
+Refactor the `Threads` component so it implements the [container component pattern](https://medium.com/@learnreact/container-components-c0e67432e005).
 You have a `ThreadsContainer` file with some comments and tips.
 Hint: You will also have to edit the import in `src/components/Messenger/index.js`

 - [ ] 5.
 Refactor the `Conversation` component so it implements the [container component pattern](https://medium.com/@learnreact/container-components-c0e67432e005).
 You have a `ConversationContainer` file with some comments and tips.
 Hint: You will also have to edit the import in `src/components/Messenger/index.js`